ahmadassaf/dotfiles/README.md

 Your dotfiles will help you create powerful and consistent shell shortcuts and functions, settings for your editors, color coding and layouts for your shell, preferences and authentication for ssh and mysql and other protocols, and more.

+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

 ## Superhero Dotfiles and Their Super Powers

 Dotfiles are split into two main types.
 Those that contain a set of commands and only run once, .osx for example runs a list of commands and gives OS X super powers.
 Other files such as .bash_profile and .bashrc run each time you open a new Terminal session and gives your Terminal super powers.